Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.logRevenueV2(revenue);
     ```

-## Advanced Topics
+## Advanced topics

 ### User sessions

 A session on Android is a period of time that a user has the app in the foreground.

 Amplitude groups events together by session.
 Events that are logged within the same session have the same `session_id`.
-Sessions are handled automatically so you don't have to manually call an API
- like `startSession()` or `endSession()`.
+Sessions are handled automatically so you don't have to manually call `startSession()` or `endSession()`.

 You can adjust the time window for which sessions are extended.